SAP-archive/BUILD/Contributing.md

 To report a bug, do the following:

-1. Prior to reporting the bug, please review the <a href="#Guidelines for Bug Reports"> Guidelines for Bug Reports</a>.
+1. Prior to reporting the bug, please review the [Guidelines for Bug Reports](https://github.wdf.sap.corp/Norman/Norman/blob/master/Guidelines%20for%20Bug%20Reports.md).

 2. Bugs can be reported using the GitHub Issue Tracker for each sub-project.
 To report a bug, you simply open the Issue Tracker in the sub-project, and click the <b>New Issue</b> button.
 For links to each sub-projects, click <a href="#Useful Links"></a>here.